-Evan Fletcher is in his ninth year at Argyle Middle School where he is currently Director of Bands.
+Evan Fletcher is in his tenth year at Argyle Middle School where he is currently Director of Bands.
 His primary teaching responsibilities include beginner horn and trumpet classes, the varsity performing band, and overseeing all aspects of the beginner and performing band curriculum.
 During the fall, Mr. Fletcher also assists with the marching band at Argyle High School.

 Mr. Fletcher is a proud alum of Texas Lutheran University where he studied Music Education with Prof. Beth Bronk and Prof. Carol Chambers.
 In 2010, Mr. Fletcher was awarded the Malcolm Helm Memorial Scholarship by the Texas Bandmasters Association and was selected to Who’s Who Among Students In American Universities and Colleges.
 He was a marching member of Crossmen Drum and Bugle Corps where, after he aged out, he assisted in various capacities on tour.